danbev/migrate/README.md

     INFO [se.rl.migrate.ejb.GreeterBean] (Thread-4 (group:HornetQ-client-global-threads-780135981)) [1.0] Hello Daniel

-# ServiceActivator example
+# service-activator project
-The [service-activator](migrate/blob/master/service-activator) project contains an example of a JBoss Modular Service Container ServiceActivator.
+The [service-activator](migrate/blob/master/service-activator) project contains an example of a JBoss Modular Service Container ServiceActivator, and an example of a portable alternative using JEE.
 See the project readme for for information.